Step 1: Negotiate a better energy deal

 Step 10: Save money with solar

-Solar photovoltaic (PV) panels are a great way to reduce your energy bills.
+Installing a solar power system is a great way to reduce your energy bills.
 Since 2008, the cost of solar PV modules has fallen by 80%.
 Solar PV panels now generate electricity on more than 1.7 million Australian rooftops.

 When you buy a solar PV system, you can expect a payback period of 5-7 years.
 As the panels should last for 25 years, when your payback period is over they should continue reducing your power bills for at least another 18-20 years.